 We have included links to the products and books used in this activity.
 If you buy from these links we may earn a small commission.

 Hidden Insect Game

 Inspired by the story, I created a hidden insect game to learn about insect camouflage.
-All you need are different color and/or patterns of paper, scissors, and a craft punch or two.
+All you need are different colored paper and patterned paper, scissors, and a circle craft punch and heart punch.

 I used a circle punch and a heart punch to create some insect-like shapes.
 I modified some of them with scissors.